KShivendu/blog/data/authors/default.md

 - ML + SDE Intern @ [Logy.AI](https://logy.ai/)
 - ML Research Intern @ [IIT Mandi](https://iitmandi.ac.in/)

-🦄 I am looking for Software Engineering roles at high growth startups having a mission that I truly believe in.
+🦄 I am looking for Software Engineering and DevRel roles at high growth startups having a mission that I truly believe in.
 If your startup culture is based on open source and believes in transparency, that would be a huge plus ;)

 Some of the coolest things I shipped recently: